thomasbergernz/versitygw/Differences-from-AWS-S3.md

 ## ACLs

+* ACLs in **versitygw** are more granular.
+Separate ACLs can be created for users with different ids, rather than separate AWS accounts.
 * **versitygw** supports only bucket-level ACLs: object ACLs are not supported.
 * Bucket-level ACLs follow the direct-to-S3 structure below with a few differences:
 ```xml